Shayna-Hecht/blue-pythons-QUAI/README.md

 pip install -r requirements.txt
 ```

 With dependencies installed, you can run the website with the deployed model.
 Make sure that `pytorch_model.bin` and `config.json` are in the `app/models` folder.
+No pretrained models are available, but you can get those two files by training the `model.ipynb` notebook on the `quai-data` dataset, both in the `training` folder.

 ```
 python -m main